 With over 30+ years experience-combined in Hospitality, Events & Design; Chef Matty & Rupert's skills are the bees knees.
 They have managed & catered events in both Australia and New York City for brands such as Zimmerman, Jason Wu, Ted Baker, ASOS and Barneys New York ...to name a few.

-They have cooked for the likes of Rufus Wainright, Barbra Streisand, Diane Kruger, Sir Salman Rushdie, Martha Stewart and LL Cool J.
+They have cooked for the likes of Rufus Wainright, Barbra Streisand, Diane Kruger, Olivia Wilde, Chris Rock, Prime Minister Julia Gillard, Alan Cumming, Sarah Jessica Parker, Sir Salman Rushdie, Martha Stewart and LL Cool J.

 For Events, Catering or PR Enquires

-Inspired by the streets of Southeast Asia using fresh, local Central Coast produce.
+Inspired by the streets of Asia using fresh, local Central Coast produce.

-Our menu combines flavours of Thailand and Vietnam with Chinese influences.
+Our menu combines flavours of Thailand and Vietnam with Cantonese influences.

 The Lucky Bee share-plate menu is designed to be enjoyed with rice: an experience of Sweet, Sour, Salty & Spicy - every dish perfectly balanced to compliment each other.